RHSB-2024-002 - OpenPrinting cups-filters

 Technical details and background

 The circumstances required to successfully exploit these vulnerabilities require certain conditions to be true.
 An attacker must advertise a malicious Internet Printing Protocol (IPP) service that is accessible by a victim.
-This can be on the public internet, or within an internal trusted network.
-Advertising on an internal trusted network would require a successful breach of the network, by being resident on another server or having the ability to be resident with a malicious system, such as a laptop.
+This can be on the public internet or within an internal trusted network.
+Advertising on an internal trusted network would require a successful breach of the network, by being resident on another server, or having the ability to be resident with a malicious system, such as a laptop.

-Note: While this does permit remote code execution in this scenario, it is limited by the privileges of the ‘lp’ user.
+Note: while this does permit remote code execution in this scenario, it is limited by the privileges of the ‘lp’ user.
 The ‘lp’ user cannot execute code as a privileged user or access properly-secured user data.

 CVE-2024-47176 cups-browsed

-CVE-2024-47076 cups-filter libcupsfilters
+CVE-2024-47076 cups-filters libcupsfilters

-CVE-2024-47175 libppd cups cups-filter
+CVE-2024-47175 libppd cups cups-filters

 CVE-2024-47177 cups-filters foomatic